 From a research perspective, chatbots record each of their communication with the users, thus allowing companies to do market research as they go and gather rich qualitative data from their customers.
 They offer real actionable insights into customers’ experience, purchase history, and problems – helping you refine, change, and develop travel products as you see trends emerging.

 Chatbots can also be used to collect feedback from your customers by automatically sending reminders urging them to write reviews and submit ratings for your services.
 Post-trip, bots may send out feedback forms that can solicit valuable information on how your business could further improve a guest’s travel experience.

 And if a complaint is identified, chatbots give users an alternative channel to privately address their grievances which, with the help of Artificial Intelligence, can be categorized and prioritized for easier handling.
 Designated employees can then address problems in the moment, before a negative review goes up on Google.
 And because you’ve automated the handling of routine queries, you’ve saved your customer service executives some precious time, allowing them to focus on more complex issues.

 As we’ve seen it, chatbots come with multi-faceted benefits for tourism businesses.
 24*7 availability, prompt response time, saved user history, unified user experience are some of the many benefits of chatbots.
 By helping travelers find the right info at the right time, avoid tiresome planning and simplify bookings, they provide a seamless and hassle-free experience to the users, thus making them stick to your brand.
 By automating some tasks, your business can also concentrate on other areas of opportunity such as analyzing emerging travel trends, mapping out plans to increase repeat business gaining loyalty for future travels.

-If you’d like to know more on this topic, download our ebook ‘Tourism industry: the bot as a player of the customer service shift’ and find out how self-service tools bring practical solutions to the actors of the tourism industry.
+If you’d like to know more about this topic, download our ebook ‘Tourism industry: the bot as a player of the customer service shift’ and find out how self-service tools bring practical solutions to the actors of the tourism industry.